couchand/descent/README.md

 has profound implications on the type inference system, described later.

-Apex classes have four different types of members: methods, variables, properties, and inner classes.
-Descent has only three, by abstracting the distinction between variables and properties.
+Apex classes have six different types of members: variables, properties, inner classes, and static and instance initialization blocks.
+Descent has only three.
+First, no initialization blocks are allowed, due to the difficulty in debugging them.
+Also the distinction between variables and properties is blurred.
 Specifically, descent makes some assumptions about which you would like to use.

  * If a variable is written in ALL_CAPS, the resulting class member will default to `public static final`.